Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Conclusion

 \section{Conclusion}

-We described \sys{}, a system that combines the flexibility of eager execution with the program-wide optimizations and scheduling of graph-based execution for DRL algorithms.
-From a recurrent tensor program, \sys{} constructs a polyhedral dependence graph that encodes dynamic dependencies as symbolic expressions, enabling optimizations such as vectorization, incrementalization, and fusion. \sys{} then computes an efficient execution schedule, including buffer deallocations, donations, and GPU/CPU memory swaps. \sys{} achieves substantial performance speed-ups, while tailoring execution to specific algorithms, demonstrating its potential for whole-program optimization and scheduling of dynamic DL programs.
+We described \sys{}, a system that combines the flexibility of eager execution with the program-wide optimizations and scheduling of graph-based execution for dynamic DL algorithms. \sys{} introduces \emph{recurrent tensors}, which add explicit \emph{temporal dimensions} to tensors that can be indexed using \emph{symbolic expressions} to express dynamic dependencies. \sys uses \emph{symbolic dependence graphs}~(SDG), to extend traditional optimizations to dynamic DL programs: it views vectorization, and tiling as transformations that move tensor dimensions from temporal to spatial and vice versa. \sys{} leverages tiling to decompose dynamic computations into static-size tiles, which enables code-generation with minimal padding.
+To find valid execution schedules, \sys{} uses the polyhedral model and augments SDGs to schedule memory management operations. \sys{} achieves substantial performance speed-ups, which demonstrates its potential of whole-program optimization for dynamic DL workloads.